Zaydani Library

 The Zaydani Library (Arabic: الخزانة الزيدانية, Al-Khizāna Az-Zaydāniyya) or the Zaydani Collection is a collection of manuscripts originally belonging to Sultan Zaydan Bin Ahmed that were taken by Spanish privateers in Atlantic waters off the coast of Morocco in 1612.
 The collection is held to this day in the library of El Escorial.

 The manuscripts are of great academic importance, and represent one of the most famous library collections in the history of Morocco.
 The collection is composed of works from the personal libraries of Sultan Zaydan Bin Ahmed and his father Sultan Ahmed al-Mansur, his brother Sheikh al-Ma'mun, and Abu Faris.
 The library contained treatises in different fields and in a number of different languages, among them Turkish, Persian, and Latin.

-Moroccan diplomats had been asking for them from the beginning of the 17th century until 2009, when Spain allowed Morocco to make microfilm scans of the documents, which King Juan Carlos I of Spain delivered to Morocco on July 16, 2013, during an official visit.
+Moroccan diplomats had been asking for them from the beginning of the 17th century.
+On July 16, 2013, President of the Spanish Patrimonio Nacional José Rodríguez Spitieri delivered microfilm scans of the documents, in the presence of King Juan Carlos I of Spain, to King Mohammed VI of Morocco at the National Library of the Kingdom of Morocco.